Impact of thermal effects on prompt-collapse binary neutron star mergers: Numerical methods

 For the zero-temperature models, we adopt one soft and one stiff EoS, to span a wide range of stellar compactness.
 The soft EoS was chosen to match the softest EoS studied in \cite{Kiuchi:2019lls} that was able to explain the observed luminosity of the E/M counterpart to GW170817 \cite{LIGOScientific:2017ync}.
 This corresponds to the model with binary tidal deformability $\widetilde{\Lambda}=242$ for mass ratio $q=0.774$ in that work.
 We re-parameterize this EoS with smoothed piecewise polytropes, following \cite{OBoyle:2020qvf,Raithel:2022san} to ensure continuity and differentiability in the pressure at all densities.
 For details of this fit, see Appendix~\ref{sec:appendixEOS}.
 The resulting cold EoS predicts the radius of a 1.4~$\Ms$ neutron star to be $R_{1.4}$=10.6~km and \Mtov$ = 2.11 \Ms$.

 For the stiff cold EoS, we use a parametrized version of the H4 tabular EoS \cite{Lackey:2005tk}, fit with the same smoothed piecewise polytropic framework \cite{OBoyle:2020qvf, Raithel:2022san}.
 This EoS has been simulated previously in \cite{Raithel:2023zml}.
 It predicts $R_{1.4}$=14.0~km and \Mtov$=2.01~\Ms$.
 We show both EoSs and their mass-radius relations in Fig.~\ref{fig:MR}.
+These models thus bracket current astrophysical constraints on neutron star radii and the maximum mass \cite[e.g.,][]{Chatziioannou:2024tjq}.

 We extend these cold EoSs to finite temperatures using the $M^*$-framework of \cite{Raithel:2019gws}.
 The framework is based on a two-parameter model of the particle effective mass function, $M^*(n)$.
 The free parameters of this model include a density parameter $n_0$, which controls the density above which $M^*(n)$ starts to decrease away from its rest-mass value, and a power-law parameter $\alpha$, which controls the rate at which $M^*(n)$ decreases.
 These parameters can be roughly interpreted as the density at which particle-interactions start to become significant and the relative strength of those interactions, respectively.
+The M$^*$-framework additionally includes the thermal contribution of leptons \cite[for details, see][]{Raithel:2019gws,Raithel:2021hye}.

 In this work, we construct four different thermal prescriptions, corresponding to four different choices of $M^*$-parameters, with $n_0 \in (0.08,0.22)$~fm$^{-3}$ and $\alpha \in (0.6,1.3)$.
 This range of parameters was previously found to bracket the range of uncertainty in realistic calculations of the effective mass function for commonly-used finite-temperature EoS tables \cite{Raithel:2019gws} (see also Appendix B of \cite{Raithel:2023zml} for additional discussion).
 We refer to these parameter sets at Thermal Cases I-IV in the following, and summarize the parameters in Table~\ref{table:Mstar}.